Axia-Tech/AXIA-wiki/docs/general/thousand-validators.md

 to nominate based on the lowest amount staked for a validator and the amount of funds it holds.
 This can be anywhere from a few validators receiving nomination from a single nominator to the max of 16.

-### AXIASolar
+### AXIACoin

-> NOTE: Entrance to the AXIASolar programme requires a rank of 25 or higher in the AXIALunar programme.
+> NOTE: Entrance to the AXIACoin programme requires a rank of 25 or higher in the AXIALunar programme.
 > This usually takes about a month.

-In order to apply to the AXIASolar programme, set up your node to adhere to the requirements below and fill in the [application form][axiasolar 1kv form].
+In order to apply to the AXIACoin programme, set up your node to adhere to the requirements below and fill in the [application form][axiasolar 1kv form].
 You will hear back from the team shortly.

 #### Requirements